 Terry Harris, a dietitian at Discovery Vitality, offers these smart tips for eating well in winter, as well as hearty recipes from the Discovery Vitality HealthyFood Studio.

-Thursday, 21 June 2018, marks the longest night and shortest day of the year – also known as the Winter Solstice.
+Friday 21 June 2019, marked the longest night and shortest day of the year – also known as the Winter Solstice.
 While technically this means that the Southern Hemisphere will start enjoying more direct sunlight, it's no guarantee that the cold weather has passed us by.

 This is because the Earth's oceans absorb a lot of the sun's energy, which they release slowly over time.
 This results in a lag between when there's the least sunlight and when the air temperatures are actually coldest.
 In other words, while we're moving towards summer in astronomical terms, we still have another two or so months of chilly spells to go.

 Stock up on seasonal produce this winter

 The good news is that avocados will still be in season for a while longer!
 You can make the most of local, seasonal fruit by stocking up on apples, dates, citrus fruits, melon, papayas, pears, pineapples and tomatoes.

 You can also add diversity to your diet by experimenting with winter veggies, such as asparagus, broad beans, broccoli, Brussel sprouts, cabbage, cauliflower, celery, cucumber, peas, peppers, pumpkin, radishes, spinach and squash, as well as root vegetables like carrots, potatoes, parsnips and beetroot.
 These foods are rich in fibre, vitamins and minerals - so not only are they more affordable, they also promote good health, which helps in boosting your body's immunity.